+On Dark Matter, Spiral Galaxies, and the Axioms of General Relativity

+Hubert L. Bray Duke University

+Colloquium in the Department of Mathematics

+University of California at Santa Cruz Tuesday, May 10, 2016

+The Puzzle of the Spirals

-On Wave Dark Matter and the Geometry of Galaxies Hubert L. Bray Duke University JDG 2013 Lehigh University Geometry and Topology Conference May 24 - 26, 2013 "Much as the discovery of these strange forms may be calculated to excite our curiosity, and to awaken an intense desire to learn something of the laws which give order to these wonderful systems, as yet, I think, we have no fair ground even for plausible conjecture."
-Lord Rosse (1850) "Much as the discovery of these strange forms may be calculated to excite our curiosity, and to awaken an intense desire to learn something of the laws which give order to these wonderful systems, as yet, I think, we have no fair ground even for plausible conjecture."
-Lord Rosse (1850) "A beginning has been made by Jeans and other mathematicians on the dynamical problems involved in the structure of the spirals."
-Curtis (1919) "Much as the discovery of these strange forms may be calculated to excite our curiosity, and to awaken an intense desire to learn something of the laws which give order to these wonderful systems, as yet, I think, we have no fair ground even for plausible conjecture."
-Lord Rosse (1850) "A beginning has been made by Jeans and other mathematicians on the dynamical problems involved in the structure of the spirals."
-Curtis (1919) "Incidentally, if you are looking for a good problem..."
-Feynman (1963) "The old puzzle of the spiral arms of galaxies continues to taunt theorists.
+"Much as the discovery of these strange forms may be calculated to excite our curiosity, and to awaken an intense desire to learn something of the laws which give order to these wonderful systems, as yet, I think, we have no fair ground even for plausible conjecture."

+Lord Rosse (1850)

+"A beginning has been made by Jeans and other mathematicians on the dynamical problems involved in the structure of the spirals."

+Curtis (1919)

+"Incidentally, if you are looking for a good problem..."
+Feynman (1963)

+The Puzzle of the Spirals "The old puzzle of the spiral arms of galaxies continues to taunt theorists.
 The more they manage to unravel it, the more obstinate seems the remaining dynamics.
 Right now, this sense of frustration seems greatest in just that part of the subject which advanced most impressively during the past decade - the idea of Lindblad and Lin that the grand bisymmetric spiral patterns, as in M51 and M81, are basically compression waves felt most intensely by the gas in the disks of those galaxies.
 Recent observations leave little doubt that such spiral "density waves" exist and indeed are fairly common, but no one still seems to know why.

 To confound matters, not even the N-body experiments conducted on several large computers since the late 1960s have yet yielded any decently long-lived regular spirals."

 Big Questions There is roughly five times more dark matter in the universe than regular baryonic matter represented by the periodic table.
 Also, most of the mass of galaxies is dark matter.

-- 1. What is the nature of dark matter? - 2.
-Does dark matter have something to do with spiral structure in galaxies?
+- 1. What is the nature of dark matter?

+- 2. Does dark matter have something to do with spiral structure in galaxies?

 Spiral Galaxy M81